ArturTelo/SpaceWarsGame/README.md

 [![jdk][openjdk-image]][openjdk-url]

-In this next-gen 2D game, you will be able to play a reimagined space invaders game, you will be able to play solo or local co-op, when playing local co-op both players will share the same screen and keyboard!
-There will be a lot of different enemies with different characteristics and therefore different difficulty.
-However the game is still in early access, so the single player mode is the only one available, local co-op will be patch soon!
+In this next-gen 2D game, you will be able to play a reimagined Space Invaders.
+A single player game were you can save the world against the Tyranny of the Empire.
+There will be a lot of different enemies with different characteristics that you can destroy, this allows for a dynamic and engaging gameplay, where different players can go against each other to see who achieves the highest score!

 This project was developed by *Artur Telo* (*up202104487@fe.up.pt*), *Margarida Fonseca* (*up202207742@fe.up.pt*) and *Nuno França* (*up2018075530@fe.up.pt*) for LDTS 2023/2024.